-Monopoly is one of the most popular board games in the world.
-Since Parker Brothers first starting selling Monopoly in 1935, over 200 million sets have sold worldwide and an estimated 1 billion people have played the game [source: Hasbro].
+Monopoly is one of the most popular board games of all time.
+Since Parker Brothers first began selling the game in 1935, more than 250 million sets have sold worldwide, and an estimated 1 billion people have played the game.
 For gamers, Monopoly offers the perfect balance of chance and strategy.
-For children, it's one of the first times that parents give them "money" to spend as they like.
+For children, it's one of the first times parents give them "money" to spend as they like.
 And everyone loves the "Get out of jail free" card, right?